-Any applicants awaiting a direct transfer will be made a maximum of 3 offers of accommodation, with consideration to the properties' suitability and the applicants' preferences as best possible.
-If an applicant refuses an offer of accommodation 2 times, their transfer will be suspended and put under review by the Lettings Manager to ensure the offers made have been suitable.
-If a 3rd and final offer of accommodation is refused, then the application will be escalated to the Housing Services Manager for cancellation.
+Any applicants awaiting a direct transfer will be made a maximum of 3 offers of accommodation, withbest endeavours to match the properties' suitability and the applicants' preferences.
+If an applicant refuses an offer of accommodation 2 times, their transfer will be suspended and reviewed by the Lettings Manager to ensure the offers made have been suitable.
+If a 3rd and final offer of accommodation is refused, then the application will be escalated to a senior manager for further consideration.
 Applicants have a right to appeal any cancellation of their transfer via our Appeals policy.